 According to the methodology applied, the project activity involves the installation of a new power plant at a site where currently no power generation occurs.
 In the absence of the project activity, a new biomass power plant (in the following referred to as "reference plant") would be installed instead of the project activity at the same site and with the same thermal firing capacity but with a lower electric efficiency as the project plant (e.g. by using a low-pressure boiler instead of a high-pressure boiler).
 The same type and quantity of biomass as in the project plant would be used in the reference plant.
-Consequently, the power generated by the project plant would in the absence of the project activity be generated (a) in the reference plant and - since power generation is larger in the project plant than in the reference plant - (b) partly in power plants in the grid.
-The heat generated by the project plant would in the absence of the project plant is smaller or the same compared to the reference plant).
+Consequently, the power generated by the project plant would in the absence of the project plant than in the reference plant - (b) partly in power plants in the grid.
+The heat generated by the project plant would in the absence of the project plant than in the reference plant - (b) partly in power plants in the grid.
+The heat generated by the project plant would in the absence of the project plant than in the reference plant - (b) partly in power plants in the grid.
+The heat generated by the project plant would in the absence of the project activity be generated per biomass input in the project plant is smaller or the same compared to the reference plant).